-6.9 The collegiate University provides unusually individualised and intensive support to its students.
-Weekly supervisions and tutorials involve very small groups and all undergraduates have a Director of Studies in their College who closely manages their academic progress as well as a personal tutor to advise and support them on pastoral issues.
+The collegiate University provides unusually individualised and intensive support to its students.
+Weekly supervisions involve very small groups and all undergraduates have a Director of Studies in their College who closely manages their academic progress as well as a personal Tutor to advise and support them on pastoral issues.
 College based support is complemented by lectures, seminars, and practical classes, organised by Faculties and Departments which are increasingly specialised in the later years of the course.
 Students benefit from high-quality College accommodation which is available to all undergraduates for at least three years of each course, and also from extensive medical and counselling support.
-All of this contributes to an unusually low dropout rate, but is delivered at significant cost.
+All of this contributes to an unusually high academic attainment and low drop-out rate - with no significant differential between students admitted from low participation neighbourhoods and the rest of the cohort - but is delivered at significant cost.
 Retention rates will be kept under review as the University responds to the demands of an increasingly diverse student body.